bronsonhill/streamlit-realtime-audio/README.md

-# Streamlit Real-time Audio Component
+# Streamlit Real-time Audio

-A Streamlit custom component that enables real-time voice conversations with OpenAI's GPT using WebRTC for low-latency audio streaming.
+A Streamlit custom component for real-time voice conversations with OpenAI's GPT using WebRTC for low-latency audio streaming.

 ## Features